nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Quick links

-Get easy access to some of your favourite NUS websites, right from the menu.
+Get easy access to some of your favourite NUS websites, right from the menu bar.

 1. Click on `Links` in the menu bar.
 A dropdown should appear.
 2. Click on the link you want to visit, if you want to visit `Canvas`, click on `Canvas`.